-Out of the several hundred recipes on my site, I can’t believe I’ve never made a carne asada steak fajitas recipe?
+Out of the several hundred recipes on my site, I can’t believe I’ve never made these?
 Crazy I know!

 I did at least make this Flank Steak Tacos Recipe.

-Well it’s been long enough, so when I was shopping at the grocery store and walked past the meat aisle there was a beautiful flank steak that was winking at me telling me to marinate it and grill it up and make it into a steak fajitas recipe.
+Well it’s been long enough, so when I was shopping at the grocery store and walked past the meat aisle there was a beautiful flank steak that was winking at me telling me to marinate it and grill it up and make it into some fajitas.

 Well, maybe it was more me than the steak haha.

-Regardless I’ve been dying to make a carne asada and turn them into a steak fajitas recipe and serve all this goodness up with some homemade tortillas and man oh man was it so absolutely delicious that I would seriously eat it every day for the rest of my life with no problem at all!
+Regardless I’ve been dying to make a carne asada and turn them into some fajitas and serve all this goodness up with some homemade tortillas and man oh man was it so absolutely delicious that I would seriously eat it every day for the rest of my life with no problem at all!

 The word “Carne Asada” literally translates from Spanish to English as “roast.”